 Engagement through technology

-Keeping workers engaged requires new approaches and solutions, including new uses of technology and new tools.
+Keeping workers engaged requires new approaches and solutions to organizations global workforce management processes, including new uses of technology and new tools.
 Companies are relying on videoconferencing and online chat more than ever, and even setting out corporate policies such as ‘color coding’ video meetings so that staff understand the level of engagement necessary, for example, whether they need to turn on their video camera or not.
 They’re also organizing regular online social gatherings and ‘happy hours’ so colleagues still feel connected to each other and the organization on a personal level.